 The results are in Figure~\ref{fig:qa_neg}.
-By simply asking the model to pick the wrong answer, all previous well-performing models flipped their predictions except mT0.
-The `negative' question enlarged performance gaps across languages as the model size increases.
-Additional results on asking the model to pick the wrong answer \textit{without} using the word \textbf{\textit{not}} are in the Appendix~\ref{app:negation}, where we observe consistent trends of model failures and inverse scaling in many cases.
-While we focus on the culture aspect of mLLMs, these results show fundamental work is needed to improve the ability to handle `negative' questions in current mLLMs.
+By simply asking the model to pick the wrong answer, all previously well-performing models are now performing badly, except mT0 (which may be due to the model being instruction-tuned).
+The `negative' question enlarged performance gaps across languages as the model size increased.
+Additional results on asking the model to pick the wrong answer \textit{without} using the word \textbf{\textit{not}} are in Appendix~\ref{app:negation}, where we observe consistent trends of model failures and inverse scaling in many cases.
+While we focus on the cultural aspect of mLLMs, these results show fundamental work is needed to improve the ability of current mLLMs to handle `negative' questions.